 If you would like to talk with someone about your relationship, we have free, confidential mentors who would love to support you through the journey.
 Just click on the “Connect” tab below.

-This article was originally published on TheHopeLine®.
+A longer version of this article was originally published on TheHopeLine®.

 This article was written by: Dawson McAllisterPhoto Credit: Vladimir Kudinov